shipujin/liveslak/README.txt

   * menu.tpl - template which is used to generate the syslinux boot menu for BIOS computers.
   * pxeserver.tpl - template to generate the script that starts a PXE server allowing other computers to boot Slackware Live over the network.
   * setup2hd.tpl - template to generate the script you use to install your Slackware Live to a harddisk.
-  * setup2hd.local - here a developer of a custom Live OS can override the default post-installation routine by (re-)defining the function "live_post_install()" in the ''setup2hd'' script.
+  * setup2hd.local.tpl - here a developer of a custom Live OS can override the default post-installation routine by (re-)defining the function "live_post_install()" in the ''setup2hd'' script.
+  * upslak.sh - a script which allows you to tweak the content of a USB Live stick.

 === Generate the ISO ===